Skip to main content

 The effect of cable length:

-Let’s use the previous example and now calculate for a 5-meter cable.
+Let’s use the previous example and calculate the resistance for a 5-meter cable.
 The result will be that the resistance is 5.3mΩ.
-If you make the cable longer, the resistance will increase.
+If you increase the cable length, the resistance will increase.

 The effect of cable thickness:

-Let’s take the original example and now calculate for a cable with a cross-section of 2.5mm².
+Let’s take the original example and calculate the resistance for a cable with a cross-section of 2.5mm².
 The result will be that the resistance is 10.2mΩ.
 If you make the cable thinner, the resistance will increase.

 Conclusion: